-The Luxembourg Law of 9 May 2006 transposing the Directive on Market Abuse (Market Abuse Law) aims at combating insider dealing and market manipulation (market abuse) in order to ensure the integrity of financial markets, enhance investor confidence in those markets and thereby ensure a level playing field for all market participants.
-It sets out a framework for the prevention, detection and efficient sanction of market abuse, imposes new obligations on market participants, entrusts the CSSF with specific competences and missions, and sets down preventive measures.
+The Luxembourg Law of 9 May 2006 transposing the Directive on Market Abuse 2003/6/EC (Market Abuse Law) aims at combating insider dealing and market manipulation (market abuse) in order to ensure the integrity of financial markets, enhance investor confidence in those markets and thereby ensure a level playing field for all market participants.
+It sets out a framework for the prevention, detection and efficient sanction of market abuse, imposes new obligations on market participants, entrusts the CSSF with specific competences and missions and sets down preventive measures.
+By 3 July 2016, the Market Abuse Directive shall be superseded by the EU Regulation 596/2014 of 16 April 2014 on market abuses which shall come in effect at that time.